TODAY'S HOURS: 8 AM – 4 PM

 Fuligo septica, aka scrambled egg slime mold, often surprises people when it appears in the landscape, but the slime mold is perfectly harmless and honestly fascinating.

-Eventually, slime molds were placed in the kingdom Protista, which is an unusual classification.
-Protists are not defined by their genetic relationships in the same way that the plant, animal and fungi kingdoms are.
+Eventually, slime molds were placed in the Kingdom Protista, which is an unusual classification.
+Protists are not defined by their genetic relationships in the same way that organisms in the Plant, Animal and Fungi Kingdoms are.
 Rather, protists are defined as not belonging to any other kingdom.
 Basically, protists are the “none of the above” of life.

 Slime molds are divided into several categories, with Myxomycetes the largest group with about 1,000 known species.